February 10, 2020

 Cold Chain Logistics with Single Use Bags

-When it comes to the manufacturing and development processes in biopharmaceutics, single use bags exhibit a vast number of advantages: Handling is easy, costs – both for acquisition and storage – are low, and as opposed to bottles, single use bags require almost no space.
-They are easy to store yet they offer a high degree of reliability.
+When it comes to the manufacturing and development processes in biopharmaceutics, single use bioprocess container exhibit a vast number of advantages: Handling is easy, costs – both for acquisition and storage – are low, and as opposed to bottles, single use bags require almost no space.
+They are easy to store, yet they offer a high degree of reliability.

 This is not to say that there aren’t several phases during the cold chain logistics process that require closer inspection, as medical substances in various developmental stages are shipped around the globe.
 Some simple hacks can contribute to a safe journey to warrant the single use bag’s intact arrival at its final destination and keep its precious contents protected from biocontamination and other damages.